ricardoquesada/ricardoquesada.github.io/content/posts/gamepad-rumble-support-for-the-commodore-64.md

 - Make it easier to switch weapons (Put Unijoysticle in "Enhanced" mode!).
 Works by pressing space as well.
 - Added intro and converted it to a single-file game

-While doing it I discovered Martin Galway's Music Debug routine that can be accessed by pressing 'P' in the intro.
+While doing it, I discovered Martin Galway's Music Debug routine that can be accessed by pressing 'P' in the intro.
 While in the Music Debug routine, press letters A to Z to turn on the different songs.
 '1' and '2' switches the different music bank songs.

 The complete disassembled code can be found here: